 So how do you get into the community and meet the experts?
 Start with Facebook.
 There are many, many groups of bloggers out there working to help each other.
 Some are open to anyone and others you have to pay to join the resource, You don’t have to join any paid groups, but from my experience they once I’ve joined have been worth the cost.

-The first of two groups that have made the difference for me is Travel Blog Success.
+The first of two groups that have made the difference for me is Travel Blog Success (now owned by Super Star Blogging).
 This Facebook group has over 1,400 members.
 Some are people like you, just starting out.
 Others have very successful blogs.
 Both groups and everyone in between are active participants.
 Meaning you learn from beginners asking questions and experienced bloggers providing answers.
 Not the cheapest resource but it’s helped me learn how to launch, find traffic, and monetize my blog.

 The other group that has been worth its value is the Travel Writers Academy.
 This group is smaller but highly active.
 Instead of a flat cost, this group is monthly, meaning you can belong as long as you find helpful.
 Here you’ll find folks who can answer your stupid questions in a safe place.
 Have access to a variety of challenges that allow you to grow your blog.
 Plus they’ve begun planning media trips for its members.